eastmaels/steemblog.github.io/_posts/account/deanliu/2017-10-27_hallosteem-photography-contest-entry-i-want-myyyyy-burger.md

 - - -

-This page is synchronized from the post: [🎃  Hallosteem Photography Contest Entry - 🎃   I WANT MYYYYY~~~ BURGER!! 🎃](https://steemit.com/@deanliu/hallosteem-photography-contest-entry-i-want-myyyyy-burger)
+This page is synchronized from the post: ['🎃  Hallosteem Photography Contest Entry - 🎃   "I WANT MYYYYY~~~ BURGER!!" 🎃'](https://steemit.com/@deanliu/hallosteem-photography-contest-entry-i-want-myyyyy-burger)